clint161803/HDL_projects220937/README.md

 Projects implemented in CPLD (EPM240) using verilog HDL.

-Testbenches included in every v file.
+Testbenches included in every .v file.

-Highly recommended to remove the testbench modules before uploading it on CPLD or FPGA.
+Highly recommended to remove testbench modules before uploading to a CPLD or FPGA.

+Caution: The provided testbenches are already working and have been successfully simulated using ModelSim.
+However, undetected errors may still exist, such as incorrect outputs or upload issues in Quartus.
+If errors occur, they can typically be resolved with minor debugging or adjustments.